CiscoSecurity/sxo-05-security-workflows/docs/workflows/response/index.md

 ---

-## Triggering via the CTR API
+## Triggering via the Threat Response API
-Response workflows can be triggered via the Cisco Threat Response API.
+Response workflows can be triggered via the Threat Response API.
 This is useful if you want to be able to trigger a workflow from outside of SecureX.
 For more information about how to do this, see [this page]({{ site.baseurl }}/workflows/response/ctr-api).

 ---